 - Type of Music You Are Recoding

-Small scale acoustic recordings don’t too many demands on monitors and a pair of Near-field studio monitors with a 4” or 6” woofers would do the job correctly, but if you’ll be doing some heavy lifting which would involve hip-hop tracks or rock music, then more extensive and more powerful studio monitors would be required.
+Small scale acoustic recordings don’t have too many demands on monitors and a pair of Near-field studio monitors with 4” or 6” woofers would do the job correctly, but if you’ll be doing some heavy lifting which would involve hip-hop tracks or rock music, then more extensive and more powerful studio monitors would be required.
 Adding a sub-woofer usually, does the trick for it allows you to hear your low-frequencies better, during your mixing.

 - Size of Studio Room